 I have added a brief description of each of the trails where they are listed below, to give a feel for what to see along the way, and to offer any key recommendations.

-This section includes a lot more dramatic coastline walking - with a combination of fishing ports nestled beneath cliffs and larger coastal resorts in the form of Whitby and Scarborough.
+This section includes more dramatic coastline walking - with a combination of fishing ports nestled beneath cliffs and larger coastal resorts in the form of Whitby and Scarborough.
 Bempton features numerous bird colonies and is a site where you can spot puffins - while dolphins can often be spotted all the way along the coast (and up into Northumberland).
-The particular highlight of this section is the walk from Ravenscar to Robin Hood's Bay (included in the Whitby to Scarborough walk).
-There is overlap with the Cleveland Way which runs from Saltburn to Filey.

-Humber to Wash (Lincolnshire)
+Humber to Wash (Lincoln Coast)

-Wash to Thames (East Anglia)
+Wash to Thames (East Anglia Coast)

 - Rochester to Sittingbourne (no plans to walk)